diogotcorreia/master-thesis/docs/content/ch07-conclusion.typ

 #vulnerable_projects.len() of them.
 This shows that while this is an uncommon vulnerability, it is possible for it to go unnoticed in many projects.
+Also, its results provide a list of potentially vulnerable projects that can serve as a stepping stone for future work.

-Then, a case study has been conducted in one vulnerable project, and it has been shown how to approach potentially vulnerable code in order to build a successful exploit.
+Additionally, a case study has been conducted in one vulnerable project, showing how it was detected by #TheTool, and how to approach its potentially vulnerable code in order to build a successful exploit.
 This resulted in #cve("CVE-2025-58367") being published for the affected project, showing that class pollution is not just a theoretical vulnerability,